Economy Versus Disease Spread: Reopening Mechanisms for COVID 19: Appendix

 Let $C$ be the (average) number of contacts per person (we assume this value to be 13.4 throughout this paper based on~\cite{2008plos} data) and $D$ be the number of days a person remains infectious (we assume in this paper that this number is 11 days for COVID-19~\cite{imperialcollege}).

-\paragraph{Contact graph model} For the contact-graph model, one can approximately relate $T_p$ and $R(t)$ as follows:
+\paragraph{Contact graph model} For the Contact Graph Model, one can approximately relate $T_p$ and $R(t)$ as follows:

-This is because, each individual $u$ can infect a given neighbor $v$ with probability $T_p$ every day and hence not infect with probability $1-T_p$; hence the probability that $v$ is not infected at all for all the $D$ days is $(1-T_p)^{D}$.
-Thus the probability that $v$ is infected during the course of $u$'s infection is $1-(1-T_p)^D$.
-Thus on average, an individual $u$ infects $(1-(1-T_p)^D)C$ individuals.
+That is, since each individual $u$ can infect a given neighbor $v$ each day with probability $T_p$ and hence not infect with probability $1 - T_p$, the probability that $v$ is \emph{not} infected after $D$ days is $(1-T_p)^{D}$.
+Thus, the probability that $v$ is infected during the course of $u$'s infection is $1 - (1-T_p)^D$.
+Thus, on average, an individual $u$ infects $(1 - (1 - T_p)^D) \times C$ individuals.

-\paragraph{Random Mixing Model} For the contact-graph model, one can approximately relate $T_p$ and $R(t)$ as follows:
+\paragraph{Random Mixing Model} For the Random Mixing Model, one can approximately relate $T_p$ and $R(t)$ as follows:

-This is because in the random mixing model, we assume that an individual has $C$ new contacts per day on average for each of the $D$ days.
-Since each contact has a probability $T_p$ of being infected, we have the formula.
-(Strictly speaking some contacts can be repeated, but since the population is large and $D$ is small, one can assume random sampling among the population has few repeats).
+That is, we assume that an individual has $C$ new contacts on average per day on \emph{each} of the $D$ days.
+Since each contact has probability $T_p$ of being infected, the formula follows.\footnote{Strictly speaking some contacts can be repeated, but since $D$ is much less than the population, we assume random sampling from the population has few repeats.}